QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/marinehydrokinetic.rst

     A MHK turbine designed in QBlade.

-QBlade also provides the capability to model Marine Hydrokinetic Turbines (MHK), incorporating factors such as buoyancy, added mass, and inertia forces.
+QBlade also provides the capability to model Marine Hydrokinetic (MHK) Turbines, incorporating factors such as buoyancy, added mass, and inertia forces.
 Properly and consistently modeling these effects requires following a specific set of steps.
 This section presents an overview of these steps:

 Simulation Settings for MHK Turbines